OneKey-Network/addressability-framework/mvp-spec/ad-auction-example.md

 <details>
 <summary>OpenRTB Bid Request with T5</summary>

+T5 is within an OpenRTB Bid Request and respects its protocol.
+The Sender, SSP2, generates its Transmission Result with a signature and adds it to the `parents` object which contains already the Transmission Result of T1.

 <!--partial-begin { "files": [ "ad-auction-example-T5-request.json" ], "block": "json" } -->
 <!-- ⚠️ GENERATED CONTENT - DO NOT MODIFY DIRECTLY ⚠️ -->